Askinkaty/TextStock/README.md

 # Extracting information from financial reports with RAG

 [rag](./rag) directory has two toy implementations of agent using LangChain (with LangGraph and without).
-The task of the agent to provide provide information about Amazon in financial reports (transcripts from [SEC](https://www.sec.gov/)).
+The task of the agent is to provide information about Amazon in financial reports (transcripts from [SEC](https://www.sec.gov/)).

 Agent has only 2 tools at the moment:
 + Toy vector database of split documents